-The aim of the team Wesconi and our experts, the operational implementation of the project from its early stages to the successful implementation of a fully functioning enterprise, thus in effect:
+The aim of the Wesconi team and our experts is the operational implementation of projects from early stages to successful implementation and fully functioning companies, namely in the spirit of our motto:

-At the same time we are trying to build positive and productive relationships between specialists and international companies.
-Thanks to the openness, honesty and diligence we want to build a recurring and long-term “win-win” partnerships.
+We also strive to build positive and productive relationships between specialists and international companies.
+Our openness, honesty and diligence allows us to build repeat long-term “win-win” partnerships.

 Slovakia - The world's biggest car manufacturer

 The capital of Slovakia is Bratislava.
-Additional important economic centres include the cities Žilina, Martin, Nitra, Košice, and Banská Bystrica.
+Other big cities include Košice, Prešov, Žilina, Nitra, Banská Bystrica, and Trnava.

-Slovakia has a strong tradition in machine production as well as many qualified and motivated professionals.
+Slovakia has a strong tradition in machine production as well as a sufficient number of qualified and motivated professionals.

 Wesconi – Your Business Partner for Central & Eastern Europe

-The core of the CEE region, respectively, Central and Eastern Europe, consists of the countries Czech Republic, Poland, Slovakia, Serbia, Hungary, Romania and Bulgaria.
+The Central & Eastern Europe (CEE) region consists of the Czech Republic, Poland, Slovakia, Hungary, Serbia, Romania, and Bulgaria.

-Over the last few years, the economic growth of the CEE region has exceeded the overall results of the global economy.
+The economic growth of the CEE region has recently exceeded the overall results of the global economy.

-The region retains the basic conditions for maintaining economic growth.
-Good prospects are primarily for pro-reform economies, which have entered the EU as a way of improving the business environment and tax and social reforms.
+The region retains the prerequisites for maintaining economic growth.
+Good outlooks are primarily the pro-reform-orientated economies that joined the EU to improve the business environment, as well as tax and social reforms.

-Each CEE country offers different added value for investors, a specific business environment and of course, own and unique culture.
+Each CEE country offers different added values for investors, a specific business environment, and a unique culture.

-Poland, the Czech Republic, Hungary and Slovakia are already internationally known as the BCC (Best Cost Countries), bringing with it an economically very interesting combination of automation, process stability, productivity along with lucrative wage costs.
+Poland, the Czech Republic, Hungary, and Slovakia are internationally known as BCC (Best Cost Countries) – an economically attractive combination of automation, process stability, and productivity with low wage costs.